Uterine cancer symptoms & treatment

 Endometrial cancer treatment may prevent you from getting pregnant later.
 If your fertility is important to you, talk to your doctor before being treated for uterine cancer.
 They’ll recommend a fertility evaluation and tell you about options that may help preserve your fertility.

-Removing your ovaries and uterus will cause the onset of menopause.
+Removing your ovaries will cause the immediate onset of menopause.
 Your doctor can help address any concerns you may have, along with how to find relief from menopausal symptoms.

 Support and guidance